bolunxu/bolunxu.github.io/_pages/Group.md

   margin-right: 10px;
   margin-left: 0px;" src="/assets/images/ming.jpeg" width="165px" >

 [**Ming Yi**](https://yiminghit.github.io/) is a postdoctoral research scientist in Data Science Institute at Columbia University.
 He received his Ph.D. degree in Electrical Engineering from Rensselaer Polytechnic Institute in 2022.
-During his Ph.D. study, he interned at the Argonne National Laboratory.
-He received a M.S degree in Control Science and Engineering from the Harbin Institute of Technology and a B.E. degree in Automation from Harbin Engineering University in 2018 and 2016, respectively.
-His current research focuses on machine learning, energy storage,  power system economics, and resilience of power system networks.
+He was a intern at the Argonne National Laboratory.
+He received a M.S degree in Control Science and Engineering from the Harbin Institute of Technology in 2018 and a B.E. degree in Automation from Harbin Engineering University in 2016.
+His current research focuses on machine learning, energy storage,  power system economics and resilience.
 <br />
 <br />